nahcnats/expo-movie/README.md

 ## Step 4: App Summary

+### Libraries used
+- Redux & Redux Toolkit for global state management.
+- TanStack Query for fetching, caching, synchronizing and updating server state.
+- Nativewind (TailwindCSS) for styling.
+- React Hook Forms and Zod for forms and validation.
+- React Navigation for app navigation.

 Now that you have successfully run the app, let's modify it.

 1. Open `App.tsx` in your text editor of choice and edit some lines.